From warming up over fika to exploring the Vasa Museum, these are the best things to do in Stockholm in winter for that perfect city break!

 There are tours available in English, which are included in your entrance fee.

 Stockholm is actually a collection of islands that are part of a wider archipelago, so water is a big part of the city’s identity.
 For tourists, a boat tour is an awesome way to check out some well-known sights at the same time as admiring the scenery in the area.

 Some routes do freeze over in winter, but a selection remain open year-round, meaning it’s still a great activity for this time of year.
 There’s also indoor areas on the boats, so you don’t need to worry about the chill of the air out on deck.

-A winter boat tour of Stockholm costs £25 ($32) per person and you can enjoy the magnificent views of the city as you cruise along.
-This tour also includes a bowl of Swedish pea soup and you can buy Swedish Glögg on board too.
+On a winter boat tour of Stockholm you can enjoy the magnificent views of the city as you cruise along.
+This tour is a great way of seeing a lot of the city and you can buy Swedish Glögg on board too.